When a Programme Business Case (PBC) is needed

-Programmes are about managing change with a strategic vision and a roadmap of how to get there.
+Programmes are about managing change, based on a strategic vision and a roadmap of how to get there.
 They typically comprise a number of related projects and activities that will be completed in tranches over an extended period to achieve outcomes that are greater than the sum of the parts.
 For example:

-- Policy change focussed on changes and improvements in society is driven by desired outcomes but likely to be ambiguous and complex to define in terms of what is involved.
+- Policy change focussed on changes and improvements in society; driven by desired outcomes but likely to be ambiguous and complex to define in terms of what is involved.

 - Fundamentally changing the way an organisation works is led by a vision of the outcomes and the benefits; typically some uncertainty about the change but clear delivery approaches can be used.

 - A highly complex, lengthy project that is best broken down into a series of related projects and managed as a programme.

 More detail: Project or Programme?